845 Stewart Drive, Suite C, Sunnyvale, CA

 We've built our own functioning bioprinter from a couple of old CD drives, an inkjet cartridge, and an Arduino.
 We probably won't be printing human organs any time soon, but how about printing a leaf from plant cells?
 Or add a BlueRay laser to turn it into a miniature laser cutter to print "lab-on-a-chip" microfluidic devices.
 The possibilities are endless - it all depends where *you* want to take it!

 Our community projects are open to anyone, and are driven entirely by whoever wants to show up and participate.
 This is a great opportunity to come check out BioCurious, and jump into some of the projects going on.

 We'll try to give a brief intro to the project at the start of the meeting for any new visitors.
-Younger children must be accompanied by an adult, thanks.
+This is a hacking meeting, so bring your favorite tools: laptop, camera, etc.